Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-all.md

 The default response from our database query might include more data than needed or might not be structured in the most useful way.
 We'll enhance the response format to:

 1. Include only the necessary product information
-2. Add calculated fields like discounted price
-3. Include basic information about related entities (metal, category, discount)
+2. Include basic information about related entities (metal, gemstone, style)
-4. Structure the response in a consistent and intuitive way
+3. Structure the response in a consistent and intuitive way
 5. Include pagination metadata

 This formatting makes the API response more concise and easier to consume by clients.